HGVSnomenclature/hgvs-nomenclature/docs/background/glossary.md

 - reading frame: one of three possible ways to translate a nucleotide sequence in to an amino acid sequence (a protein): see also **frame**

-- readthrough transcript: a transcript (RNA molecule) formed via the splicing of exons from more than one distinct gene.
-The two (or more) genes involved are found on the same chromosomal region, on the same strand, and are typically adjacent to one another.
+- readthrough transcript: a chimeric transcript in which the two (or more) genes involved can also be transcribed individually, and are found on the same chromosomal region, on the same strand, and typically adjacent to one another.

+- regulatory fusion: the novel interaction of a regulatory element brought into proximity of a partner gene by a genomic rearrangement, modulating gene product expression of the partner gene.

 - repeated sequence: **HGVS**: a sequence where, compared to a reference sequence, a segment of one or more nucleotides (the repeat unit) is present several times, one after the other.